leburgel/uniformMpsTutorial/README.md

 ## Use of this tutorial
-Each chapter provides a notebook (.ipynb) file with guided exercices on implementing the algorithms, as well as a solution notebook.
+Each chapter provides a notebook (.ipynb) file written in Julia or Python with guided exercices on implementing the algorithms, as well as a solution notebook.
 Similar files are available for MATLAB.
 The approach itself is very basic, where all algorithms are broken down and illustrated in digestible steps.
 The implementations are very simple: there are no black boxes or fancy tricks involved, everything is built from the ground up.
 While these tutorials were originally intended to be taught at a school on tensor networks, they now serve as a general reference on uniform MPS and how one would go about implementing these concepts.